ninest/husker/content/services/index.md

 If that doesn't work, you can find it on the Student Hub.
 Open the [Student Hub](https://me.northeastern.edu/), then

 - Click "Resources" (top bar)
-- Click "<Icon id="commentalt" className="inline" /> Academics, Classes & Registration"
+- Click "{% icon id="commentalt" / %} Academics, Classes & Registration"
 - Click "Registrar Self Service"
 - Click "Registration"
 - Click "Patterns of Attendance"